We need a common ground from which to work and address the issues of personal Vertical Development within a choice of contexts: work or personal.

 - The blueprints that prescribe both our performance and our perception.

-- Context specific, unconscious response patterns wired into the brain – it is this that pushed me to consider them “tendencies”.
+- Context specific, unconscious response patterns wired into the brain – it is this that pushed me to consider them “constructs”.

-- The building blocks from which we construct “Character.” – I use this comment in my PhD research to counter those intent on Trait theories.
+- The building blocks from which we construct “personality.” – I use this comment in my PhD research to counter those intent on Trait theories.

 - The collective differences that create “culture.”

-- The criteria by which we unconsciously decide which of our incoming information to delete, distort, and generalise in order to create our “reality”. – Again, this falls in to PCP nicely.
+- The criteria by which we unconsciously decide which of our incoming information to delete, distort, and generalise in order to create our “reality”. – Again, this falls in to PCP.

 Over the past twenty years, Arne Maus has validated the Identity Compass profiling system, which is now the second-best profiling system in the world, and first in Europe.
 It has been consistently validated by Professor David Scheffer at the University of Hamburg, Germany.